prathapillango/CTFConnect/README.md

-# CTFConnect
+CTFConnect: Automate VPN Connection for OpenVPN Files

-CTFConnect is a simple script designed to facilitate VPN connections for Capture The Flag (CTF) competitions or similar scenarios where VPNs are used to access specific network environments or challenges.
+CTFConnect is a user-friendly, automated script designed to simplify and streamline the process of establishing connections to OpenVPN configurations.
+Specifically crafted for Capture The Flag (CTF) competitions or scenarios requiring secure access to distinct network environments, this tool enables users to effortlessly connect to OpenVPN files with ease.

+it is a automate script for connect to openvpn file like HackTheBox,TryHackme more vpn's

 ## Features